Dkreick/AD2B/README.md

 #### What is the Game Genre?

 • 2D
 • Action Role Player Game
 • Turn Based Tactics

 #### What is the Player Experience?

 • Decisions
 • Randomness
 • Logics

 #### What is the Game’s Theme?

 • Present day
 • Ruined civilization
 • South America.

 #### Who is the Target Audience?

 • 13+, people who like to carry on decisions and expect some different results.

 #### What is the Setting?

 • Survive in a journey full of hazards.

 # IMAGE PLACEHOLDER THEME

 #### What are the technical details?

 • Developed using: Unity3D 2018
 • Art Assets: Adobe Illustrator, Adobe Photoshop, Audacity
 • Platform(s): PC, WebGL
 • Controls: Mouse

 #### When will it launch?

-No estimated date
+• No estimated date
+• Expected to have a working demo before 2019

 ## Camera, Character and Controls